snax4a/shy/README.md

 # Schoolhouse Yoga Website

-Schoolhouse Yoga's website is built using AngularJS, Express, Node.js, and PostgreSQL.
-It provides a home page, class schedule, workshop information, teachers' page, method to contact the school and a shopping cart tied to a payment gateway.
+Schoolhouse Yoga's website provides a home page, class schedule, workshop information, teachers' page, method to contact the school and a shopping cart tied to the Braintree payment gateway.

 ## Getting Started